KrasnitzLab/sgains/README.md

 The second line activates prevously created anaconda environment.

-The last two lines setup paths so that *s-GAINS* tools be accessible in your environment.
+The last two lines set up paths so that *s-GAINS* tools will be accessible in your environment.